aipescience/queryparser/README.rst

     make

-and a `lib` directory will be created with the complete source for python2 and python3.
-After that run
+and a `lib` directory will be created.
+After that, run

 .. code-block:: bash